 A: Port funds have been allocated on a per capita formula.
 Cities may decide to divide the funds in multiple projects.
-In this case, each project requires a separate application submission.
+In this case, each project must be addressed each question in the application and be summarized in the project final report.